MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-tenant-configuration.md

 > [!TIP]
 > We recommend that you begin validations with a test user or small group of users before rolling out multi-geo to your broader organization.

-In Azure Active Directory there are two types of user objects: cloud only users and synchronized users.
+In Azure Active Directory (Azure AD) there are two types of user objects: cloud only users and synchronized users.
 Please follow the appropriate instructions for your type of user.

-### Synchronize user's Preferred Data Location using Azure Active Directory Connect
+### Synchronize user's Preferred Data Location using Azure AD Connect

-If your company’s users are synchronized from an on-premises Active Directory system to Azure Active Directory, their PreferredDataLocation must be populated in AD and synchronized to AAD.
+If your company’s users are synchronized from an on-premises Active Directory system to Azure AD, their PreferredDataLocation must be populated in AD and synchronized to Azure AD.

-Follow the process in [Azure Active Directory Connect sync: Configure preferred data location for Microsoft 365 resources](/azure/active-directory/hybrid/how-to-connect-sync-feature-preferreddatalocation) to configure Preferred Data Location sync from on-premises Active Directory to Azure Active Directory.
+Follow the process in [Azure Active Directory Connect sync: Configure preferred data location for Microsoft 365 resources](/azure/active-directory/hybrid/how-to-connect-sync-feature-preferreddatalocation) to configure Preferred Data Location sync from your on-premises Active Directory Domain Services (AD DS) to Azure AD.

 We recommend that you include setting the user's Preferred Data Location as a part of your standard user creation workflow.

 > [!IMPORTANT]
-> For new users with no OneDrive provisioned, wait at least 24 hours after a user's PDL is synchronized to Azure Active Directory for the changes to propagate before the user logs in to OneDrive for Business.
+> For new users with no OneDrive provisioned, wait at least 24 hours after a user's PDL is synchronized to Azure AD for the changes to propagate before the user logs in to OneDrive for Business.
 (Setting the preferred data location before the user logs in to provision their OneDrive for Business ensures that the user's new OneDrive will be provisioned in the correct location.)

 ### Setting Preferred Data Location for cloud only users

-If your company's users are not synchronized from an on-premises Active Directory system to Azure Active Directory, meaning they are created in Microsoft 365 or Azure Active Directory, then the PDL must be set using Azure Active Directory PowerShell.
+If your company's users are not synchronized from an on-premises Active Directory system to Azure AD, meaning they are created in Microsoft 365 or Azure AD, then the PDL must be set using the Microsoft Azure Active Directory Module for Windows PowerShell.

 The procedures in this section require the [Microsoft Azure Active Directory Module for Windows PowerShell Module](https://www.powershellgallery.com/packages/MSOnline/1.1.166.0).
-If you already have Azure Active Directory PowerShell installed, please ensure you update to the latest version.
+If you already have this module installed, please ensure you update to the latest version.

-1. Open the Microsoft Azure Active Directory Module for Windows PowerShell.

-2. Run `Connect-MsolService` and enter the global administrator credentials for your tenant.
+1. [Connect and sign in](connect-to-office-365-powershell.md#connect-with-the-microsoft-azure-active-directory-module-for-windows-powershell) with a set of global administrator credentials for your tenant.

-3. Use the [Set-MsolUser](https://docs.microsoft.com/powershell/msonline/v1/set-msoluser) cmdlet to set the preferred data location for each of your users.
+2. Use the [Set-MsolUser](https://docs.microsoft.com/powershell/msonline/v1/set-msoluser) cmdlet to set the preferred data location for each of your users.
 For example:

     `Set-MsolUser -userprincipalName Robyn.Buckley@Contoso.com -PreferredDatalocation EUR`